-Kansas High School Graduates Can:Analyze how two or more texts address similar themes or topics in order to build knowledge or to compare the approaches the authors take.

-CL.IT.p4.9 RI.1.9 Progression of Standard Across Grades With prompting and support, identifies a similarity and difference between two texts on the same topic (e.g., in illustrations, descriptions or procedures).
-With prompting and support , identify basic similarities in and differences between two texts on the same topic (e.g., in illustrations, descriptions, or procedures).
+Kansas High School Graduates Can: Analyze how two or more texts address similar themes or topics in order to build knowledge or to compare the approaches the authors take.
+CL.IT.p4.9 RI.K.9 RI.1.9 Progression of Standard Across Grades With prompting and support, identifies a similarity and difference between two texts on the same topic (e.g., in illustrations, descriptions or procedures).
+With prompting and support, identify basic similarities in and differences between two texts on the same topic (e.g., in illustrations, descriptions, or procedures).
 Identify basic similarities in and differences between two texts on the same topic (e.g., in illustrations, descriptions, or procedures).

 RI.K.10 (Begins in Grade 2)

 To address this standard, students could :

 Kansas High School Graduates Can:

-Progression of RI.K.10 RI.1.10
+Progression of Standard Across Grades RI.K.10 RI.1.10

-Standard Across Grades

-J RI.K.11 Determine or clarify the meaning of unknown and multiple-meaning words and phrases based on Kindergarten reading and content. a.
+RI.K.11 Determine or clarify the meaning of unknown and multiple-meaning words and phrases based on Kindergarten reading and content. a.
 Identify new meanings for familiar words and apply them accurately (e.g., knowing duck is a bird and learning the verb duck). b.
 Use the most frequently occurring inflections and affixes (e.g., -ed, -s, re-, un-, pre-, -ful, -less) as a clue to the meaning of an unknown word.
-To address this stand ard, students could: problem in the w those affixes imp Use pictures pair orange and red l word "fall") to set orld, and discuss specific v bact meaning. red with words that have m eaves next to the word "fal ten-friendly version of an a words with frequently-occu nultiple meanings (e.g., an II" and an image of someor ould be most appropriate in the other. rring affixes and how image of a tree with ne stumbling next to the Kansas High School Graduates Can: Understand vocabulary and word use in a variety of contexts by consistently building knowledge of new words, as well as employing strategies for determining meanings of unfamiliar words.
+To address this standard, students could: Engage in a shared reading of a Kindergarten-friendly version of an article about a current problem in the world, and discuss specific words with frequently-occurring affixes and how those affixes impact meaning.
+Use pictures paired with words that have multiple meanings (e.g., an image of a tree with orange and red leaves next to the word "fall" and an image of someone stumbling next to the word "fall") to select which of two words would be most appropriate in a series of sentences with contexts that clearly would use one or the other.
+Kansas High School Graduates Can: Understand vocabulary and word use in a variety of contexts by consistently building knowledge of new words, as well as employing strategies for determining meanings of unfamiliar words.
 CL.LS.p3 RI.K.11 RI.1.11 Progression of Standard Across Grades Determines or clarifies the meaning of unknown and multiple meaning words with assistance or cues from an adult.
 Determine or clarify the meaning of unknown and multiple-meaning words and phrases based on Kindergarten reading and content.
 (See above for details.)
 Determine or clarify the meaning of unknown and multiple-meaning words and phrases based on Grade 1 reading and content, choosing flexibly from a variety of strategies.
 (Click link above for details.)